oatpp/website/docs/docs/components/dto/README.md

 ## Declaration

-DTO objects are generated withing DTO-code-gen section.
+DTO objects are generated within DTO-code-gen section.
 DTO code generation section must begin with
 `#include OATPP_CODEGEN_BEGIN(DTO)` and must be closed with `#include OATPP_CODEGEN_END(DTO)`.
 *Do not forget to close code generation section in order to avoid macro conflicts later in the code!*